Data Privacy Policy

 Speak Up: Information Provided During Speak Up Registration Process

-All of the data collected as part of the Speak Up Research Initiative is anonymous and confidential.
+All of the data collected as part of the Speak Up Research Project is anonymous and confidential.
 And, when it comes to students, we are very intentional about not collecting any identifying information, and we do not share any individual Speak Up responses with anyone.

 When an adult representative at a school or district registers that organization to participate in Speak Up, we collect basic contact information including the school/district representative’s name, email address, school and district name, city, state, zip and an administrative password to view data results.
 They may also optionally enter additional participation information to help the Speak Up Team manage the Speak Up process.